 Here’s a FB video you can check out to help you choose a Facebook ad placement.

 On the other hand, if your goal is to increase website visits or sales, then paid search advertising or paid-per-click ads might be a better solution.
 While you could do this on social media as well, search engines are more suitable for this purpose as you can target people looking to buy what you happen to sell.

 Almost every customer’s journey begins with organic search.
-This make search engines a perfect place to show off with your great-looking website, and promote your products and services using a search engine marketing platform, such as Google AdWords, Yahoo or Bing.
+This make search engines a perfect place to show off with your great-looking website, and promote your products and services using a search engine marketing platform, such as Google Ads, Yahoo or Bing Ads.